 Each church had an opportunity to learn more about this initiative, and members of each congregation were asked to prayerfully consider the commitment they could make over a three-year period.

 Starting new churches and growing existing churches cost approximately $1 million in 2013, with roughly half of that going toward each effort.
 About 50 percent of the $1 million came from apportionments, and the remaining 50 percent came from other sources—primarily, the Permanent Church Extension Fund, a decades-old congregational development fund, and legacy assets from churches that closed.

 As earnings from the fund have been put to good use to start new churches and support congregational development programs and ministries in recent years, the Permanent Church Extension Fund has been depleted almost to its original principal level.
 Additional funds are needed in order to support continued efforts to reach new people and increase congregational vitality.

 Congregational development initiatives from 2014 on will be funded by the $3.7 million pledged through Reach • Renew • Rejoice and by apportioned dollars that come in; those two funding sources, together, will enable the conference to start new churches and revitalize existing churches.

 The Minnesota Conference began living into the plan in 2014.
-Here's a brief recap of progress to date:
+Here's a five-year progress update.